 Other Rules When Using Rotaries

 In addition to signaling when you get ready to exit a rotary, you should also drive a slow speed in the rotary.
-They are not meant to be driven at the regular speed of the adjacent road / street.
-You should always enter to rotary in the correct lane for your exit (as marked on the signs and / or pavement), you need to remember that traffic already in the rotary has the right-of-way, and you should never pass another vehicle in a rotary.
+They are not meant to be driven at the regular speed of the adjacent road/street.
+You should always enter to rotary in the correct lane for your exit (as marked on the signs and/or pavement), you need to remember that traffic already in the rotary has the right of way, and you should never pass another vehicle in a rotary.

-Check out other tips for laws for using Maine's rotaries HERE
+Check out other tips for laws for using Maine's rotaries HERE.

 See the Must-Drive Roads in Every State